networktester7/android-app/readme2.md

 ## **Future Updates:**

-1. Improve user experience and interface.
+1. Continue improving user experience and interface, according to FrankLabs, Inc. user feedback and market research.

-2. Add features to streamline searching.

-3. Streamline modification functionality.
+2. Streamline functionality, as per FrankLabs, Inc. user feedback.

-4. Add task scheduler to refresh the inventory in the background when app is not in use.
+4. Add task scheduler (WorkManager) to refresh the inventory in the background when app is not in use.

 5. Add multi factor authentication.